Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 - This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.

-- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per game.
+- The Heat allow 109.8 points per game, second-ranked in the NBA.

-- On the glass, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.
+- On the glass, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- In terms of assists, the Heat have allowed 25.6 per contest, 14th in the league.

 Aaron Gordon vs. the Heat